Poggen/portfolio/content/blog/simple-solution-for-ssr-flickering.md

 title: Simple solution for SSR flickering
 description: SSR
 ---
-This is a simple solution for background that is flickering.
-For example you have a site with black background and when the site is loaded you get a white flash.
-That's because your browser doesn't know what background color is going to be loaded.
+This is a simple solution if your background color is flickering when using SSR.
+For example you have a site with black background color and when the site is loaded you get a white flash.
+That's because your browser doesn't know the background color is before the site is built.

 So the problem is general and the solution is pretty specific.
 I use Gatsby and had this problem since I have a black background color.